Yegiyan/Utopic/README.md

 ## Features

-* Modifying the number of fish, pirates, weather, and gold
+* Modifying the number of starting fish, pirates, weather, and gold
 * Smaller tiles that give room for placing many more buildings
 * An AI opponent to play against!
 AI vs AI also available
 * End game score screen